cs3157-borowski/guides/multipass_vscode.md

 # Setting up Multipass with VS Code

 This guide will walk you through the steps to set up coding in Visual Studio code (VS Code) using Multipass virtual machines (VMs).
 This setup allows you to leverage Linux features without the use of Vim or Nano.
+This setup can also work in your favorite code editor.

 ## Prerequisites